 The Company utilizes a portfolio approach when estimating the amortization of contract acquisition and fulfillment costs.
 These costs are amortized on a straight-line basis over the expected benefit period of generally five years, which was determined by taking into consideration customer attrition rates, estimated terms of customer relationships, useful lives of technology, industry peers, and other factors.
-The amortization of contract fulfillment costs associated with implementation activities are recorded as cost of revenues while the amortization of contract acquisition costs associated with sales commissions that qualify for capitalization is recorded as sales and marketing expense, both in the Company's consolidated statements of operations.
+The amortization of contract fulfillment costs associated with implementation activities are recorded as cost of revenues in the Company's consolidated statements of operations.
+The amortization of contract acquisition costs associated with sales commissions that qualify for capitalization is recorded as sales and marketing expense, both in the Company's consolidated statements of operations.
 Costs to obtain or fulfill a contract are classified as deferred customer origination costs in the Company's consolidated balance sheets.